Components of a unit

 The majority of units are worth either 3, 6 or 12 credits with the possibility that project work, placement periods and dissertation units may have different values.
 These credits give an approximate workload for each unit.

 This indicates the level at which the unit will be studied.
-See the unit coding table for further information on levels.
-Students must complete a certain number of credits at specified levels in order to acheive their qualification aim.
-The programme structures page gives more information on this.
+See the unit coding table for further information.

 This indicates when during the academic year the unit will run.
 For undergraduate units this will be either: